Er-Aaqib/ETL-Pipeline-in-Python/README.md

 This project is designed as a beginner-friendly guide, focusing on the essential components of an ETL pipeline:

- 1. Data Extraction: The project will use Python to connect to a weather data API, fetching real-time data that includes temperature, humidity, and other relevant weather metrics.
+        1. Data Extraction: The project will use Python to connect to a weather data API and fetch real-time data through three different modules:
+              - City Name: Extract weather data by specifying the city name.
+              - City ID: Fetch weather data using a unique city ID.
+              - Zipcode: Obtain weather data based on the zipcode.
          2. Data Transformation: The extracted data will be cleaned, filtered, and organized into a structured format suitable for analysis.
 This step will include handling missing  values, converting data types, and formatting the data.
          3. Data Loading: The final step involves storing the transformed data into a CSV file, making it accessible for further analysis or reporting.

 This guide will serve as a starting point for aspiring data engineers and analysts, giving them the tools and knowledge needed to tackle more advanced ETL projects in the future.

+**Methodology**

+**Project Execution**
+        Tasks and Milestones
+        Challenges

+**Results/Findings**

+**Discussion**

+**Conclusion**

+**Recommendations**

+**Appendices**